System Operations Department

-System Operations is responsible for operating the potable water system in a manner that ensures reliable and sustainable deliveries to District customers.
-To accomplish this, Water Operations utilizes a Supervisory Control and Data Acquisition (SCADA) system that controls water flow and storage through the District's distribution system.
-Additionally, this area performs various maintenance, monitoring, and evaluations of the District's storage reservoirs, tanks, pump stations, and chlorine booster and monitoring stations.
-They provide routine maintenance and repairs for all pumps in the distribution system.
-This enhances customer satisfaction by enabling the District to provide reliable and sustainable services to its customers by maintaining the system that keeps the services flowing.
+System Operations is responsible for operating the potable water system to ensure reliable and sustainable deliveries to District customers.
+To accomplish this, Water Operations utilizes a Supervisor Control and Data Acquisition (SCADA) system that controls water flow and storage through the District's distribution system.
+Additionally, this department performs various maintenance, monitoring, and evaluations of the District's storage reservoirs, tanks, pump stations, and chlorine booster and monitoring stations.
+System Operators provide routine maintenance and repairs for all pumps in the distribution system.

-Valve Maintenance is responsible for the District's valve exercise program and maintaining all appurtenances such as fire hydrants, wharf heads, blow-offs, and air release valves.
-This includes repair, replacement, painting, and upkeep of easements.
-Valve Maintenance ensures that distribution valves are operational and ready to isolate the water mains in the event of emergencies, routine maintenance work, and new construction projects.
-Valve Maintenance also assists with shutdowns for construction/maintenance and contractors by operating the valves that shut down the main lines.
+Valve Maintenance is responsible for the District's valve exercise program while maintaining all appurtenances such as fire hydrants, wharf heads, blow-offs, and air release valves.
+This includes the repair, replacement, painting, and upkeep of easements.
+Valve Maintenance ensures that distribution valves are operational and ready to isolate the water mains in emergencies, routine maintenance work, and new construction projects.
+Valve Maintenance also assists with shutdowns for the construction/maintenance department and contractors by operating the valves that shut down the main lines